MicrosoftDocs/azure-devops-docs/docs/organizations/settings/about-settings.md

 <li>[Change your preferred email address](../../notifications/change-email-address.md)</li>
 <li>[Manage personal notifications](../../notifications/howto-manage-personal-notifications.md)</li>
 </ul></td>
 <td>Notifications alert you through email messages when changes occur to work items, code reviews, pull requests, source control files, builds, and more.
-When an VSTS project is created, a number of notifications are defined.
+When a project is created, a number of notifications are defined.
 If you want to opt out of these, you can.  </li>
 </ul></td>
 </tr>
 </tbody>